Sharp and rigid isoperimetric inequality in metric measure spaces with non-negative Ricci curvature: Rigidity

-By a well-known result of Bobkov \cite{Bobkov96}, for any log-concave density on $\R^n$, the infimum in the isoperimetric problem is attained by a half space.
-Among all log-concave densities with bounded support, the isoperimetric profile is precisely given by E. Milman \cite[Corollary 1.4, Case 7]{Milman-JEMS} as
+By a well-known result of Bobkov \cite{Bobkov96}, for any log-concave density on $\R$, the infimum in the corresponding isoperimetric problem is attained by a half line.
+Among all log-concave densities, the log-linear densities ${\mathrm e}^{ht}$ play a special role.